ChrisWag91/Inkscape-Lasertools-Plugin/README.md

 ## Open Bugs
 - Fix infill glitches which appear on some paths
+    - Workaround: make Path/Difference or Path Union operation which does not change the shape.
+That will fix the glitch.
 - Scaling factor needs to be Set to 1
 - Displayed units needs to be set to mm
 - Multithreading currently disabled on Windows systems